An independent review of efforts to combat systemic racism, and to promote diversity, equity and inclusion at Seattle Children’s

 To protect privacy and promote an environment most conducive to full and frank sharing of information by current and former members of Seattle Children’s workforce, its patients and families, the community and stakeholders, all information provided to Covington and the Assessment Committee will be kept strictly confidential.
 To ensure the protection of this information, the members of the Assessment Committee have signed confidentiality agreements.

+For more information, please see our Frequently Asked Questions.
 Anyone with information they believe is relevant to the review should contact Covington directly at:

 - - - - -